Q. What is Fair Start Scotland?

 and Alignment Plan?

-deliver more effective and joined-up employability support across
+approach is to deliver more effective and joined-up employability

-Scotland.
-Fair Start Scotland is just one of a number of levers
+support across Scotland.
+Fair Start Scotland is just one of a

-employability initiatives that are on offer by the Scottish
+of the various employability initiatives that are on offer by the

-Government, its agencies and partners and others is a vital part of
+Scottish Government, its agencies and partners and others is a

-our ambition to tackle labour market inequalities and help more
+vital part of our ambition to tackle labour market inequalities and

 Q. What other support does the Scottish Government have in